Learning to Speak Again After Laryngeal Surgery

 Preparing for surgery

-SLPs counsel patients before surgery to put them at ease and to let them know that
+SLPs counsel people before surgery to put them at ease and to let them know that they'll

 You need to know that even if only a part of your larynx is removed, your voice won't

 sound the same as it did before the operation.
 It will have a lower pitch.
-Talking
+It may

-to be heard in loud situations may be difficult.
-You'll need to practice each type
+be hard to be heard in loud places.
+You'll need to practice each type of speech, try

-of speech, try to relax when speaking, and be patient.
-Remember, learning how to speak
+to relax when speaking, and be patient.
+Remember, learning how to speak as a child

-as a child wasn't easy, either.
 Your sense of smell and taste may also be affected.
+This is because air doesn't travel

 For a few days after surgery, you won't be allowed to speak.
-This is because healthcare
+This is so you don't

 Before learning to speak again, you can communicate by writing.
 You might want to

-bring a laptop computer with you to the hospital so that you can write notes to caregivers
+bring a computer, tablet, or phone with you to the hospital so that you can write

-Speech therapy usually begins before you leave the hospital.
-Once the healthcare provider
+Speech therapy usually starts before you leave the hospital.
+Once your healthcare

-gives approval, the SLP will begin speech lessons with you.
-Learning to talk again
+provider gives approval, the SLP will begin speech lessons with you.
+Learning to talk

-may involve things like esophageal speech, an artificial larynx, or a transesophageal
+again may involve things like esophageal speech, an artificial larynx, or a tracheo-esophageal

 puncture (TEP).
 Each is described below.